wjtoth/academic-kickstart/content/home/about.md

   year = 2016

 [[education.courses]]
-  course = "MMath in Mathematics and Computer Science" institution = "University of Windsor" year = 2015
+  course = "BMath in Mathematics and Computer Science" institution = "University of Windsor" year = 2015